-Steven Chu on Getting to Net Zero: ‘We Need a Lot of Innovation, We Need More Technology’
+Steven Chu on Getting to Net Zero: ‘We Need a Lot of Innovation; We Need More Technology’

 - The Onion: Hungover Energy Secretary Wakes Up Next To Solar Panel

 Political Climate is produced in partnership with the USC Schwarzenegger Institute.
 “Path to Zero” episodes will air monthly on the Political Climate podcast feed.
-Episode one, "The Urgency of Reaching Net Zero," is available here.
+Episode 1, "The Urgency of Reaching Net Zero," is available here.

 Listen and subscribe to the Political Climate podcast via Apple Podcasts, Spotify, Stitcher, Google Play, Overcast or any of these other services.